Majors & Minors

 Our PhD programs rank in the top twenty nationwide, according to the National Research Council.

-From subatomic particles to supernova, our award-winning faculty study nature on every scale.
+From subatomic particles to the structure of the Universe itself, our award-winning faculty study nature on every scale.

 In the News